leihuagh/django-custom-user/README.md

 # django-custom-user

 Base Template for dockerised django app with Custom User extending AbstractUser.
+Factory boy use for model Factories.
 Clone the repo and use as the base for your project

 ## Properties
 python version : 3.6.8